 The vision for the gallery was ‘building space’ as architect David Chipperfield described it.
 ‘From the beginning we were interested in making very pure, simple spaces for art and trying to use the light and the orientation of the site – an orientation Turner himself enjoyed and the reason for him being here.’

-We took our brief from the building’s atmosphere of scaled back simplicity.
+Collaborating with John Morgan studio, we took our brief from the building’s atmosphere of scaled back simplicity.

 Signage uses the mono-spaced Akkurat font.
 It’s a typewriter style font – punchy and with a utility feel.
 We heightened the mono-spaced effect through the fabrication of Traffolyte scrabble inspired tiles that slot into wall mounted runners for foyer information boards.
 Unlike an art museum, Turner Contemporary gallery has no permanent collection.
 The adaptable foyer boards fit the idea of no permanent display very well.
 They look ready for change.